aindaco1/fronteras-website/CONTRIBUTING.md

 Push to `main` → Auto-syncs to `production` → Builds and deploys via GitHub Actions

+The `docs/` directory is generated during build but not committed to the repo.

 ### Architecture

 - **Eleventy v2** static site generator